ascot4fusion/ascot5/a5py/README.rst

 Installation
 ------------

 Make sure you have `pip` and `virtualenv` installed first (and `python3`).
 Begin by creating your own virtual environment:

->> virtualenv -p python3 --system-site-packages ascot
+<pre>virtualenv -p python3 --system-site-packages ascot</pre>
->> source ascot/bin/activate
+<pre>source ascot/bin/activate</pre>

 Flag --system-site-packages makes your virtual environment inherit packages already present in your system.
-This is necessary if you wish to do any plotting as installing `matplotlib` is painful with pip.
+This is necessary if you wish to do any plotting as installing `matplotlib` is not possible with just `pip`.

 Now you have your very own virtual environment.
-See what packages are present with:
+See what packages are present

->> pip list
+with:

+<pre>pip list</pre>

 If necessary, install the required packages:

->> pip install numpy
->> pip install scipy
->> pip install h5py
+<pre>pip install numpy</pre>
+<pre>pip install scipy</pre>
+<pre>pip install h5py</pre>

 and then you can install `a5py`:

->> pip install /path/to/a5py
+<pre>pip install /path/to/a5py</pre>

 You can now import `a5py` as any library.
 Note that `a5py` contains scripts that can be used directly from command line after the installation e.g.:

->> a5removeruns ascot.h5
-   (removes all results from ascot.h5)
+<pre>a5gui ascot.h5</pre>
+(Open GUI on ascot.h5)

 To exit your virtualenvironment, type

->> deactivate

-For developers
+<pre>deactivate</pre>

+Updating a5py
 --------------

+Everytime the source code is modified, e.g. by pulling a new version from git

+<pre>git pull --rebase</pre>

-Everytime you modify the source code, you need to re-install `a5py`.
+or if you modify the source locally, `a5py` needs to be reinstalled.
 You can do this with

->> pip install --ignore-installed path/to/a5py
+<pre>pip install --ignore-installed path/to/a5py</pre>

 or

->> pip install -I path/to/a5py
+<pre>pip install -I path/to/a5py</pre>

+Note that if a file was removed from a5py, it still lingers in virtualenv.
+This can be fixed by creating a new virtualenv.

 Subpackages
 -----------

-- preprocessing   -- Generate input data from other formats such as `EQDSK`.

 - ascot5io        -- Read and write `ASCOT5` `HDF5` file.
 Modify existing
-                     HDF5 files (copy input fields etc.)
+                     HDF5 files (copy input fields etc.) Use this module for generating input and accessing output.

+- marker          -- Module for evaluating marker specific quantities and plotting markers.
+This module is mostly used by State and Orbit objects from Ascot output.

+- dist            -- Module for evaluating and plotting distributions.
+Used by Ascot distribution output.

+- gui             -- Graphical user interface for accessing Ascot5 HDF5 file.
+                     In GUI, one can e.g. set descriptions and which inputs are active.
+Also some tools for plotting input and output are available.

-- posprocessing   -- Generate plots and analyze data
+- preprocessing   -- Generate input data from other formats such as `EQDSK`.

+- postprocessing  -- Higher level data-analysis.

-- ascot4interface -- Produce `ASCOT5` input from `ASCOT4` data
+- ascot4interface -- Produce `ASCOT5` input from `ASCOT4` data.

 Scripts
 -------

 Higher level scripts for running and preparing `ASCOT5` are found in a5py/bin.
-To add a new script, place it in the folder and add the script name setup.py inside scripts=[] brackets.
+To add a new script, place it in the folder and add the script name to setup.py inside scripts=[] brackets.

-By convention, each script should begin with a "a5".
+By convention, each script should begin with an "a5".